design-to-production/D2P-Components/README.md

 You usually end up with spaghetti code inside Grasshopper and go for a coffee break when you change an input parameter ?

-Then it’s time to consider following a different modelling approach !
+Then itâ€™s time to consider following a different modelling approach !
 We want to share our best practices, acquired in 15 years of daily business and pioneering in defining parametric models with you and are excited about your approaches !
 In a nutshell this is what you can expect from D2P Components:
 -	Manage complex building components
 -	Define your own component types